 As we move toward an electrified future, convertibles face new challenges and opportunities.
 The Porsche Boxster EV, expected next year, promises to maintain the model’s signature handling while delivering instant electric torque.
 What will be lost in engine sound might be gained in heightened awareness of the surrounding environment—the rustle of leaves, the whisper of wind, the subtle sounds previously masked by combustion.

 The brutal truth is that convertibles have always been emotional purchases—a triumph of desire over practicality.
 They’re less practical than coupes, heavier, often less rigid, and more expensive.
 But logic alone makes for a dull automotive landscape.
-As long as there are drivers who value experience over practicality, who understand that the journey matters more than the destination, convertible sports cars will continue to offer that irreplaceable sensation of freedom—a momentary escape from the constraints of everyday life.
+As long as there are drivers who value experience over practicality, who understand that the journey matters more than the destination, convertible sports cars will continue to offer that irreplaceable sensation of freedom.

 After all, no one reminisces about that time they took their sedan to pick up groceries, but that sunset drive along the coast with the top down?
 That memory lasts forever.